-Athletes who elect not to start in Round B will be placed equal.
+Athletes who elect not to start in Round B will not be replaced and will be placed equal.

 The starting order in Round B of the Third and Final Competition is, according to the reverse order of penalties (i.e. points transformed into penalties) after the Second Qualifying Competition, and after Round A of the Third and Final Competition.